gabesargeant/blog/gabrielsargeant/content/posts/this_site_3/index.md

 IF you're reading this AND the URL for the page still says site3.html.
 You can delete the html and make a request to see what happens.
 You should get the error page that CloudFront presents as a http 400.
 It's actually throwing a http 403 error against the resource which isn't there.
 If the file was being presented by S3 acting as a webserver it would present the index.html without showing the file name or extension.

 3. I may need to pivot back to having an S3 bucket acting as a webserver.
-I just need to see how far I can get with Hugo and OAI ans S3 as a REST container.
+I just need to see how far I can get with Hugo and OAI and S3 as a REST container.

 Where I'm really at is....I don't care enough about URLs to push to present them *clean*.
-IMHO This is one of those topics in tech, like tabs and spaces and the glory of functional programming, that's just a tarpit for opinions and going around in circles.
+IMHO This is one of those topics in tech like, tabs vs spaces and the glory of functional programming, that's just a tar pit of opinions.
+It only leads to going around in circles.

-I do care somewhat about security.
+I do care somewhat more about security.
 Trading clean urls for dirty ones is a small price to pay in order to make everyone come through the front door.

 ...